Q&A on UWCSEA admissions

 K1 to Grade 8

-Following an initial review of the application, we provide details of any virtual or in-person assessments needed, and those required these are held during UWCSEA term time, beginning in September and running in line with each offer period.
+Following our initial review of the application, we provide details of any assessments needed, which are typically held during UWCSEA term time, beginning in September and running in line with each offer period.

 Grades 9–11

-Following our initial review of the application, we provide details of any virtual or in-person assessments required to progress the application.
-To align with our application deadlines, applicants are scheduled to Immersion Days as follows:
+Following our initial review of the application, we provide details of any assessments required to progress the application.
+To align with our application deadlines, applicants are scheduled to Virtual Immersion Programmes as follows:

 Round 1 offer deadline: October to December